danchepkwony/xternWorkSample/README.md

 June 9 - Bluebeard, 653 Virginia Ave, Indianapolis, IN 46203

 Event:
-June 10 - Concert or sports game at Gainbridge Fieldhouse, 125 S Pennsylvania St, Indianapolis, IN 46204
+June 10 - Tour with The HandleBar, 501 Madison Ave, Indianapolis, IN 46225

 #### Week 3